 Digestion is a fascinating topic.
-Healthy digestion is essential for optimal wellness; without it we don’t absorb the nutrients from our food.
-For a start, when we fail to properly absorb our food, we tend to end up de-energised, under-the-weather and at worst, develop chronic illness as the digestive systems fails to delivery what is necessary to repair, maintain and uphold our day to day health.
+Healthy digestion is essential for optimal wellness because without it we don’t absorb the nutrients from our food.
+For a start, when we fail to properly absorb our food, we tend to end up de-energised, under-the-weather and at worst, develop chronic illness.
+As a result the digestive systems fails to delivery what is necessary to repair, maintain and uphold our day to day health.
 To make life a little easier I am sharing my fennel digestion tea recipe to inspire you.

-Most people seem to need a little assistance with digestion at some point or other… be it sluggishness from over-eating.
-It could also help to look at whether we are eating too much of the ‘wrong’ thing, or increasing sensitivity to various foods.
-It seems to me that regularly consuming helpful digestive herbs in your daily cuisine or teas can be really supportive.
+Most people benefit from a little assistance with digestion at some point or other.
+That might mean looking at sluggishness from over-eating.
+It could also help to look at whether we are eating too much of the ‘wrong’ thing or deveoping increasing sensitivity to various foods.
+It seems to me that regularly consuming helpful digestive herbs in your daily cuisine or teas can be really supportive to these issues.

-This is recipe for a digestion-supporting tea, using one of my favourite home made blends.
+This is recipe for a digestion-supporting tea, and I am using one of my favourite home made blends.
 You can find these dried or fresh herbs in good health food stores or a traditional herbal apothecary.
 Better still, if you can, then grow your own.
 There are so many different combinations.
 If you dive in and explore, you may well develop a passion for it and find a unique blend that works just for you.

-The herbs I am using in this blend and their health benefits:
+The herbs I am using in this fennel digestion tea blend and their health benefits…

 Fennel seeds can provide quick, effective relief from digestive disorders.
 Flatulence, bloating, indigestion and many other digestive tract issues have all been shown to respond well to fennel seeds.
 In India, for example, it is apparently common place to chew fennel seeds to help digestion after meal because they are known to treat gas by expelling gases quickly from the stomach.